marvintv/tesla-clone/README.md

-## Tesla Clone
+## Tesla Website Clone 🌐 ⚡️

-This is a Tesla website clone that I have developed using React/Styled Components and Reduxx.
+This is a Tesla website clone that I have developed using React/Styled Components and Redux. 🔥

 Link https://stoic-benz-d555c1.netlify.app/